alpha-154/social-app/Readme.md

 ## a social-app

+---->>> All the Steps that I've follwed, mentioned here..

 => `.gitkeep` file (on public/temp folder) created to track the changes on temp file since automatically git won't be able to track this nested folder...

 => `.gitignore` file will have those files which have security issues and won't be deployed to github...